Revitalising Tennis in Redbridge Parks

 Traditionally the most popular and theoretically most effective playing style on a grass court (or a synthetic grass court) is the serve-and-volley style.
 This type of play emphasises powerful serving and fast shots.
 The player will typically hit their serve and then immediately rush towards the net to attempt to volley a winner before their opponent can get settled.
 This style can endpoints very quickly, disrupting opponents’ rhythm.

-Continue reading “Tennis surfaces: what’s the best playing style?”
+Continue reading “What’s the best surface or your playing style?”

 Do you need planning permission to build a tennis court?